 This is a call for bikers!
 Milan, indeed is located in a strategic position with regards to some of the best itineraries for bikers, enabling them to reach beautiful destinations in a one-day journey.
-Where® Milan has gathered some of the best locations around Milan to provide lovers of the two wheels with thrilling itineraries conjuring up speed, panoramic ways and different landscapes, from lakeside venues to mountain destinations.
+Where® Milan has gathered some of the best locations around Milan to provide lovers of the two wheels with thrilling itineraries bringing together speed, panoramic ways and different landscapes, from lakeside venues to mountain destinations.
 Pack your backpack or your travel bag, as the time to start your daily trip has come.

 Tips before you leave